sgoings/makeup/build-system-design.md

 Let me show you something...

+[makeup](https://github.com/sgoings/makeup) - when you want to have beautiful makefiles

-Show makeup backends (main.mk)
+- Show makeup backends (main.mk)
-Show what it looks like integrated with a project
+- Show what it looks like integrated with a project
-Show what it looks like to bootstrap a project
+- Show what it looks like to bootstrap a project